postgrespro/aqo/README.md

 Note that the extension doesn't work with dynamically generated views.
 If they appear in workload, please use `aqo.mode='controlled'`.

+The extension doesn't collect statistics on replicas, because replicas are read-only.
+It may use query execution statistics from master, nevertheless.

 This extension has intelligent self-tuning mode.
 If you want to rely completely on it, just add line `aqo.mode = 'intelligent'` into your postgresql.conf.